| INTRODUCTION In October 1996, South Africans were counted for the first time as

 agriculture, forestry and fishing, manufacturing or construction.
 There are nine economic

 sectors (domestic work is included in the community, personal and social services sector).
+Occupation refers to the actual

 work the person does, for example, professional, clerical or elementary work.
 There are